albie-gif/GeoFS-Weapons-Suite/README.md

 Separate userscripts, still in development, which create visual weapons systems for GeoFS flight simulator.
 Non-multiplayer, this suite includes tracking missiles, guns and bombs, as well as the HUD found in my HUD repository.

 ### Instructions for use:
 Each of these scripts should be used as a separate Tampermonkey userscript.
 Load in GeoFS and fly.
+The missile system is dependent on the target tracker, and all will be much better if the HUD is used too (as it replaces the ad banner with a black background for HUD informatics).
+I strongly recommend using this utilities addon too (https://github.com/tylerbmusic/geofs-utilities) to get flares and smoke trails (as well as many other useful little addons).
+Please continue to abide by the conventions and rules of good conduct in GeoFS, and remember that no other players can see your weapon systems.

 ### AI declaration:
 Made with extensive use of AI (Microsoft Copilot).